HannaHojaiji/EE-209AS/index.md

 #### Initial User Authentication
 The SameBodyAuth app has an initial authentication module applied across the paired smartphone, eSense earable, and Moto 360 watch.
-The user will follow the following guidelines to let the app check if he or she is using all the threepaired devices:
+The user will adhere to the following guidelines to let the app check if he or she is using all the threepaired devices:
 - User generates a pin on the phone (NO visual display)
 - The eSense speaks out the pin to user via text-to-speech
 - The user receives the pin from eSense